KDE: Camp KDE

 Camp KDE is another annual contributor's conference of the KDE community.
 The event provides a regional opportunity for contributors and enthusiasts to gather and share their experiences.
 It is free to all participants.
 It is intended to ensure that KDE in the world is not simply seen as being Euro-centric.
 The KDE e.V. helps travel and accommodation subsidies for presenters, BoF leaders, organizers or core contributor.
 It is held in the North America since 2009.

 In January 2008, KDE 4.0 Release Event was held at the Google headquarters in Mountain View, California, US, to celebrate the release of KDE SC 4.0.
 The community realized that there was a strong demand for KDE events in the Americas, therefore Camp KDE was produced.

 Camp KDE 2009 was the premiere meeting of the KDE Americas, was held at the Travellers Beach Resort in Negril, Jamaica, sponsored by Google, Intel, iXsystem, KDE e.V. and Kitware.
 The event included 1–2 days of presentations, BoF meetings and hackathon sessions.
 Camp KDE 2010 took place at the University of California, San Diego (UCSD) in La Jolla, US.
 The schedule included presentations, BoFs, hackathons and a day trip.
 It started with a short introduction by Jeff Mitchell, who was the principal organizer of the conference, talked a bit of history about Camp KDE and some statistics about the KDE community.
-The talks of the event were relatively well attended, and an increase over the previous year to around 70 people.
+With around 70 participants, the talks of the event were relatively well attended.
 On 1/19, the social event was a tour of a local brewery.
-Camp KDE 2011 was held at Hotel Kabuki in San Francisco, US, was co-located with the Linux Foundation Collaboration Summit.
+Camp KDE 2011 was held at Hotel Kabuki in San Francisco, US.
+It was co-located with the Linux Foundation Collaboration Summit.
 The schedule included presentations, hackathons and a party at Noisebridge.
-The conference opened with an introduction spoken by Celeste Lyn Paul.
+The conference opened with an introduction by Celeste Lyn Paul.